docker-nginx-static/docker-nginx-static/README.md

 ### Custom nginx config

-In the case you already have your own Dockerfile you can easily adjust the nginx config by adding the following command in your Dockerfile
+In the case you already have your own Dockerfile you can easily adjust the nginx config by adding the following command in your Dockerfile.
+This can be used for advanced rewriting rules or adding specific headers and handlers.
+See the default config [here](nginx.vh.default.conf).

 ```
 …